 We do not permit hedging or short sales of our stock.

-options without stockholder approval.
+We do not permit repricing of underwater stock options without stockholder approval.

 We do not provide tax gross-ups for our executives (other than with respect to relocation benefits and required spousal travel).

 We do not provide material perquisites.